Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 those confessed possible biases might give you a more clear mechanism to discern my arguments and push back, if they indeed have problems with them.

-### On the nature of other people’s bias:
+### On The Nature Of Other People’s Bias:
 To flip things a bit, I want to also point out a possible bias the reader might have, which I noticed to be fairly common,

-having been exposed both experientially and intellectually, to traditional/Eastern perspectives, and also western/progressive ideals, and gotten to appreciate the elements of truth in both.
+having been exposed both experientially and intellectually, to traditional/Eastern perspectives, and also western/progressive ideals, and gotten to appreciate the elements of truth in both

-The bias I see sometimes from <b>some</b> thinkers who lean into western ideals, is dismissal (mostly subconsciously)  towards, let’s say, conventional religions,
+the bias I see sometimes from <b>some</b> thinkers who lean into western ideals, is dismissal (mostly subconsciously)  towards, let’s say, conventional religions,

 as “backwards”, immoral, unscientific, superstitious, without really engaging with the ideas on a deep philosophical level (if you felt uneasy when I said “scripture-laden reasons” above, you probably fall in some spectrum of this categorisation).